snicker02/FlowFields3D/README.md

 giving up depth writes — meant a curve's own far side painted over its near side in index order, and per-curve sorting cannot help there, because the overlap is inside a single curve.
 On a coiled tube it showed as fine combing wherever the tube crossed itself.
-Travel now keeps depth writes on and blends only when the tail is soft; with softness at zero it needs no blending at all.
+Keeping depth writes on fixed that and revealed the other half of the problem: a half-transparent fringe that writes depth hides whatever is behind it, which showed as hard bars once the tail got long — past about 0.7 softness, where the fade band covers most of the window.

+Neither setting is right on its own, so a soft tail over opaque material is drawn in two passes.
+The opaque core goes first: fully lit fragments only, depth writes on, no blending.
+Then the fringe: partial fragments only, blended against the core with the depth test on but depth writes off.
+The core occludes correctly and the fringe neither hides what is behind it nor paints over its own curve.
+With softness at zero there is no fringe, so it stays a single opaque pass.

 What is *not* animated is field evolution.
 Several fields take `time`, but changing it re-integrates every streamline, which is a frame-sequence job rather